-1) Remove windshield
+- Remove windshield

-3) Remove ignition switch.
+- Remove ignition switch.
 You have to remove this to get the switch control panel off.

-4) Remove switch control panel.
+- Remove the switch control panel.

-9) Remove existing turn signals because you will use your existing housings.
+Remove existing turn signals because you will use your existing housings.
 This is where it started getting a bit tricky.
-Your supposed to feed the turn signal wires through the new mounting bracket along with the power wire for the passing lamps.
-First you have to cut the connector off of the turn signal wires.
-You will have to make a new one with the provided component’s later.
+You are supposed to feed the turn signal wires through the new mounting bracket along with the power wire for the passing lamps.
+First, you have to cut the connector off of the turn signal wires.
+You will have to make a new one with the provided components later.
 The problem is that the turn signal lamp wires have been sealed in a plastic material that adheres to them.
 You cannot just simply pull that sheath off to expose the wires and with the sheath on it is too big to fit through the bracket hole with the passing lamp power.
-And its not just a hole, its a 6 inch long little hole you've got to push all the wires through.
+It's not just a hole, it's a 6-inch-long little hole you've got to push all the wires through.

-11) Install passing light assembly on forks
+- Install passing light assembly on forks

-13) Try them out before finishing re-assembly.
+- Try them out before finishing re-assembly.

-14) Re-install front of fairing and windshield.
+- Re-install front of fairing and windshield.

-15) Wash the bike.
+- Wash the bike.
 (Why not right?)

-The installation took 3 hours start to finish and that included my trip to Harley to find out about the power feed.
+The installation took 3 hours from start to finish and that included my trip to Harley to find out about the power feed.
 Not bad for not having done it before.
 They look great and work great.
 It really shoots light out to the sides which is great for safety.
-On my morning commute to work which is always in the dark I can come up right beside a car and see the light from them lighting up the driver.
+On my morning commute to work which is always in the dark, I can come up right beside a car and see the light from them lighting up the driver.